 Provides students the opportunity to complete 25 pre-professional field-experience hours required by the Greenville College Teacher Education dual admission program.
 Students will be assigned to observe a classroom teacher to complete the field-experience hours in selected schools and classrooms.
 Students will be required to document their classroom experiences.
-Prerequisite(s): EDUC 231 or concurrent enrollment.
+Students must have a favorable background check and clear drug screen during the first two weeks of class as it is required for placement in all Illinois schools.
+Prerequisite(s): Qualify for ENGL 131.
 (PCS 1.1, 1 credit hour - 0.5 hours lecture, 1 hour lab - 25 hours observation)